StarSheriff2/Calculator/README.md

 # JS Calculator

 > This is the final project of the Web Development 101 course in Odin Project's Javascript Basics.
-The calculator will allow you to make basic operations using your mouse.
+The calculator will allow you to make basic operations using your mouse, keyboard or touchscreen gestures.

 # Screenshot
 ![screenshot](./app_screenshot.png)